LivePersonInc/lp-design-system/README.md

 There are few NPM scripts to help work with the project

+- `yarn tokens:build` - to build LPDS tokens
+- `yarn icons:build` - to build LPDS icons
-- `yarn build:components` - to build LPDS components
+- `yarn components:build` - to build LPDS components
-- `yarn build:icons` - to build LPDS icons
+- `yarn react-components:build` - to build LPDS React components
 - `yarn build:all` - to build all packages

 ## License